 - You want to understand how social forces shape perceptions of ourselves and our interactions with others

 Studying Sociology involves looking at diverse areas of human societies.
-Areas of academic study that complement this kind of study include fields that shed light on contributing factors to societal structures such as Economics, History, Anthropology, Political Science, Human Rights, Communications, and Journalism.
+Academic fields that complement this kind of study include those that shed light on contributing factors to societal structures such as Economics, History, Anthropology, Political Science, Human Rights, Communications, and Journalism.